Z-Trap provides automatic, real-time trap data from your orchards.

 '...An electronic trap for monitoring insect pests will free up growers or employees from the chore of checking trap catches every week in the field.
 The battery-operated trap, well under development, will allow them to monitor trap catches online in real time.
 The project to develop the trap is part of a national research program on labor-saving technology called Comprehensive Automation for Specialty Crops.
 Dr. Vince Jones, entomologist at Washington State University, who is a cooperator in the project, said that as orchards expand in size, driving around checking traps in the field can be a considerable expense, particularly as the cost of labor and gasoline increase.
 Electronic monitoring should be easier and cheaper.'
 Geraldine Warner and Melissa Hansen, GoodFruit.com

 '...BIGLERVILLE, Pa. — Ever thought of thinning an orchard on a mechanical platform with no driver, only a computer?
 Or how about being able to check the pheromone traps in your orchard by simply clicking on your smartphone?
 Sounds crazy right?
 It might not be that far off.'
 Chris Torres-Staff Writer, Lancaster Farming

 '...The key to integrated pest management is monitoring—knowing what is going on in your orchard.
 “Monitoring is very, very expensive.
 It takes time and manpower, and it has to be accurate,” says Dr. Larry Hull, Penn State University entomologist.
 He explained that he and a team of seven collaborators from across the United States are working on a project to make monitoring more efficient and less costly.'
 Richard Lehnert, GoodFruit.com

-Spensa is located in Purdue Research Park in Lafayette, IN.
-We'd love to talk.
-Please don't hesitate to contact us over phone or email.Telephone: (765) 588-3592
+Spensa is located in Purdue Research Park in West Lafayette, IN.
+We'd love to talk to you.
+Please don't hesitate to contact us over phone or email.Telephone: (765)-588-3592